jyscao/gossip-network-example/README.md

 ### start-network

-The `start-network` command spins up a network of 16 nodes using Docker Compose.
-Each node runs inside its own Docker container and is exposed at a unique port number ranging from 7001-7016.
+The `start-network` command spins up a network of 16 nodes using Python's `multiprocessing` module.
+Each node runs as a separate Python process and is exposed at a unique port number ranging from 7001-7016.

 Each node is initialized with the addresses of two other peers in the network.
 This creates a simple network topology, but you are encouraged to find more optimal structures.

-Docker will automatically build the latest version of your code, so this command can be used to test your solution as you build it.

 **Example usage:**